Halloween Gambit

 Statistics from 1.2 Million Amateur Games

-Key Ideas Behind the Halloween Gambit
+Key Ideas in Halloween Gambit

 The main goal of this opening is to sacrifice a full Knight to create pawn storms (d4-e5-f4-d5) and suffocate Black by giving no squares for their minor pieces.
 If Black cannot create a blockade on the key diagonals and exchange pieces for a castle, White can exploit the enemy’s vulnerable King in the middle of the board.
 Black typically seeks to exchange pieces and run for an endgame with a minor piece up.